Close

 Wai Yim

 (Simon Stimson, Professor Willard) makes his CPH debut.
 He toured nationally with Mary Zimmerman's The White Snake (McCarter, Goodman, Old Globe, WuZhen Theatre Festival in China) and The Notebooks of Leonardo da Vinci (Goodman, Shakespeare Theatre Company, Old Globe).
-Regional credits include A Christmas Carol, The King of Hell’s more(Simon Stimson, Professor Willard) makes his CPH debut.
+Regional credits include A Christmas Carol, The King of Hell’s Palace, more(Simon Stimson, Professor Willard) makes his CPH debut.
 He toured nationally with Mary Zimmerman's The White Snake (McCarter, Goodman, Old Globe, WuZhen Theatre Festival in China) and The Notebooks of Leonardo da Vinci (Goodman, Shakespeare Theatre Company, Old Globe).
 Regional credits include A Christmas Carol, The King of Hell’s Palace, Postnation, King of the Yees (Goodman), Chimerica (TimeLine), The Oldest Boy (Unicorn), Nomad Motel (Horizon), Diary of Anne Frank (The Rose Theater).
 Film credits include Ponderosa, North of the 10, Fatal Influence.
 TV credits include Work in Progress, Force, neXt, Chicago PD, The Chi, Patriot.
 Wai is also a director and playwright.
 He directed The Chinese Lady, The Great Leap, The Wild Party at BlueBarn Theatre, and received the Omaha Entertainment and Arts Awards for Best Director (The Chinese Lady, The Great Leap).
 His play The Great Race will premiere at The Rose Theater in 2026. www.whyyim.com

 Mary Zimmerman